Jasata/utu-schooner/doc/PostgreSQL.md

 **IMPORTANT! `AS IDENTITY` DOES NOT MAKE THE COLUMN AUTOMATICALLY PRIMARY KEY!**

+## Avoid VARCHAR

+_"VARCHAR is a terrible type that exists in PostgreSQL only to comply with its associated terrible part of the SQL standard.
+If you don't care about multi-database compatibility, consider storing your data as TEXT and add a constraint to limits its length.
+Constraints you can change around without this table lock/rewrite problem, and they can do more integrity checking than just the weak length check."_

 ## Unsigned Integers

 PostgreSQL has none.
 Use of `DOMAIN` is suggested: